akiryk/tutorials-learning-lessons/Microservices/intro.md

 - Service side composition: compose HTML fragments composed by different services.
 - Client side composition: build a skeleton that aggregates microservice components.

+**Distributed Services**

+Since there are many services and each can have changing addresses, we need a way for them to find one another.
+Enter the **Service Registry**, a "phone book" that can look up services by their name.

+Services much register on startup and de-register on shut down.
+Wayfair uses Consul, although only in a limited way.
+Others include ZooKeeper and Eureka.

+CORS is also an issue, since different microservices have different IPs, MSs have to add http headers that enable CORS.